axonops/documentation/docs/pitr/restore.md

 #### Requirements

 - Make sure Cassandra service is stopped on every node in the Cluster/Data Center(DC)
-- Make sure $COMMITLOG_DIR is empty and writable
+- Make sure Cassandra commitlog directory is emptied for every node you want to restore too.
-- Check target table directories are empty and writable
+- Check Cassandra Application Keyspace table directories are emptied for every node and keyspace/table you want to restore.

 #### Steps: